 - Store and lock all guns and weapons.
 Make sure all guns are unloaded before you store them.
 Make sure your child cannot reach or find where weapons or bullets are kept.
 Never leave a loaded gun unattended.

 Keep your child safe in the sun and near water:

 - Always keep your child within reach near water.
 This includes any time you are near ponds, lakes, pools, the ocean, or the bathtub.
 Never leave your child alone in the bathtub or sink.
 A child can drown in less than 1 inch of water.

 - Put sunscreen on your child.
 Ask your healthcare provider which sunscreen is safe for your child.
 Do not apply sunscreen to your child's eyes, mouth, or hands.

 - Follow directions on the medicine label when you give your child medicine.
 Ask your child's healthcare provider for directions if you do not know how to give the medicine.
 If your child misses a dose, do not double the next dose.
 Ask how to make up the missed dose.
 Do not give aspirin to children under 18 years of age.
 Your child could develop Reye syndrome if he takes aspirin.
 Reye syndrome can cause life-threatening brain and liver damage.
 Check your child's medicine labels for aspirin, salicylates, or oil of wintergreen.

 - Get a bicycle helmet for your child.
-Make sure your child always wears a helmet, even when he goes on short tricycle rides.
-He should also wear a helmet if he rides in a passenger seat on an adult bicycle.
+Make sure your child always wears a helmet, even when he or she goes on short tricycle rides.
+Your child should also wear a helmet if he or she rides in a passenger seat on an adult bicycle.
 Make sure the helmet fits correctly.
 Do not buy a larger helmet for your child to grow into.
-Get one that fits him now.
+Buy a helmet that fits him or her now.
 Ask your child's healthcare provider for more information on bicycle helmets.

 - Whole grains such as bread, hot or cold cereal, and cooked pasta or rice